rethinkdb/rethinkdb-rs/3-learn-the-tools/system-tables.md

 ## The Tables ##

 * `table_config` stores table configurations, including sharding and replication.
 By writing to `table_config`, you can create, delete, and reconfigure tables.
 * `server_config` stores server names and tags.
-By writing to this table you can rename servers, assign them tags, and remove them from the cluster entirely.
+By writing to this table you can rename servers and assign them tags.
 * `db_config` stores database UUIDs and names.
 By writing to this table, databases can be created, deleted or modified.
 * `cluster_config` stores the authentication key for the cluster.
 * `table_status` is a read-only table which returns the status and configuration of tables in the system.